 - Then ground by hand in a mortar.

-- In a clay pot, water is boiled together with the coffee powder and spices like cloves or cinnamon, cardamom, ginger and pepper.
+- In a metal or clay pot, water is boiled together with the coffee powder and spices like cloves or cinnamon, cardamom, ginger, pepper and sugar to taste.

 Image Licence: CC BY-SA 3.0